-

 To help ensure that your case is properly processed, please enclose the following items with your petition to the Tax Tribunal:

-3. A completed Download this pdf file.
-Statement of Taxpayer Identification Number form.
+- A completed Statement of Taxpayer Identification Number form.

 Taxpayers must also send copies of the written Petition to: